fabsdellagi/attendance_2022/README.md

 # attendance_2022
-# Same repo as "attendance", but with new approach based on .env  for storing ENV VARIABLES included in file .gitignore
+# Same repo as "attendance", but with a new approach based on .env file (see .gitignore) where ENV VARIABLES are stored.
+# Under ./db the template .env.example shows the list of env variables